Vehicle audio: Physical media and connectivity

 Pioneer introduced the CDX-1, the first car CD (compact disc) player, in 1984.
 It was known for its improved sound quality, instant track skipping, and the format's increased durability over cassette tapes.
 Car CD changers started to gain popularity in the late 1980s and continued throughout the 1990s, with the earlier devices being trunk-mounted and later ones being mounted in the head unit, some able to accommodate six to ten CDs.
 Stock and aftermarket CD players began appearing in the late 1980s, competing with the cassette.
 The first automaker to offer a CD player in their cars from the factory was Mercedes, who offered a Becker Mexico radio with an integrated CD player as an option on most of their models starting in either 1985 or 1986.
 Soon after, Lincoln introduced an OEM CD player in the 1987 Lincoln Town Car, built in collaboration with JBL.
-The last new cars in the American market to be factory-equipped with a cassette deck in the dashboard were the 2010 Lexus SC430, and the Ford Crown Victoria.
-A car cassette adapter allowed motorists to plug in a portable music player (CD player, MP3 player) into an existing installed cassette tape deck.
+83 percent of new cars sold in North America in 2014 had CD players, falling to 76 percent a year later, with research firm IHS Automotive projecting that 46 percent of cars would lack CD players by 2021.
+In 2024, only nine new car models in the United States released with CD players, falling to four in 2025 and finally one in 2026: the Subaru WRX.

 In the early 21st century, compact digital storage media – Bluetooth-enabled devices, thumb drives, memory cards, and dedicated hard drives – came to be accommodated by vehicle audio systems.
 Around this time auxiliary input jacks and USB ports were added to connect MP3 players to the vehicle's speakers.
-Minivans and three-row SUVs have an available rear entertainment system with a DVD player to entertain passengers.
+Minivans and three-row SUVs have an optional rear entertainment system with a DVD player to entertain passengers.

 The automobile head unit became increasingly important as a housing for front and backup dashcams, navis, and operating systems with multiple functions, such as Android Auto, CarPlay and MirrorLink, allowing a smartphone's music library and navigation apps to be controlled via the vehicle's infotainment system.
-Latest models are coming equipped with features like Bluetooth technology along with HDMI port for better connectivity.
+Latest models are equipped with features like Bluetooth technology along with HDMI port for better connectivity.
 Screen size varies from 5 to 7 in for the double Din car stereos.